 - Be careful of your opinions.
 Share your ideas in professional terms that do not come across as rants.
 Think of proactive ways to state your concerns and provide possible resolutions if stating problems.

 - Take the time to calm down before replying to a message that was upsetting.
 “Cooler heads prevail” when one takes the time to let a situation rest.
 Reply the next day when you have had time to calm down and think clearly.

 - Be well-informed about the discussion.
-Make sure you read the full discussion before contributing thoughts. thoughts to ensure you do not repeat something that has already been stated.
+Make sure you read the full discussion before contributing thoughts to ensure you do not repeat something that has already been stated.